kohya-ss/sd-scripts/README.md

 This feature is experimental.
 The options and the training script may change in the future.
 Please let us know if you have any idea to improve the training.

+__Please update PyTorch to 2.4.0.
+We have tested with PyTorch 2.4.0 with CUDA 12.4.
+We also updated `accelerate` to 0.33.0 just to be safe. `requirements.txt` is also updated, so please update the requirements.__

+Aug 13, 2024:

+__Experimental__  A network argument `train_blocks` is added to `lora_flux`.
+This is to select the target blocks of LoRA from FLUX double blocks and single blocks.
+Specify like `--network_args "train_blocks=single"`. `all` trains both double blocks and single blocks, `double` trains only double blocks, and `single` trains only single blocks.
+The default (omission) is `all`.

+This argument is available even if `--split_mode` is not specified.

+__Experimental__  `--split_mode` option is added to `flux_train_network.py`.
+This splits FLUX into double blocks and single blocks for training.
+By enabling gradients only for the single blocks part, memory usage is reduced.
+When this option is specified, you need to specify `"train_blocks=single"` in the network arguments.

+This option enables training with 12GB VRAM GPUs, but the training speed is 2-3 times slower than the default.

 Aug 11, 2024: Fix `--apply_t5_attn_mask` option to work.
 Please remove and re-generate the latents cache file if you have used the option before.

 Aug 10, 2024:  LoRA key prefix is changed to `lora_unet` from `lora_flex` to make it compatible with ComfyUI.

-__Please update PyTorch to 2.4.0.
-We have tested with PyTorch 2.4.0 with CUDA 12.4.
-We also updated `accelerate` to 0.33.0 just to be safe. `requirements.txt` is also updated, so please update the requirements.__

 We have added a new training script for LoRA training.
 The script is `flux_train_network.py`.
 See `--help` for options.
 Sample command is below, settings are based on [AI Toolkit by Ostris](https://github.com/ostris/ai-toolkit).
 It will work with 24GB VRAM GPUs.